Tove Jansson: Moomins

-Critics have interpreted various Moomin characters as being inspired by real people, especially members of the author's family and close friends, and Jansson spoke in interviews about the backgrounds of, and possible models for, her characters.
-The personality of Tuulikki Pietilä, Jansson's partner, inspired the character Too-Ticky in Moominland Midwinter, while Moomintroll and Little My have been seen as psychological self-portraits of the artist.
+Critics have interpreted several of the Moomin characters as being inspired by real people, especially members of the author's family and close friends, and Jansson spoke in interviews about the backgrounds of, and possible models for, her characters.
+Tuulikki Pietilä, Jansson's partner, inspired the character Too-Ticky in Moominland Midwinter, while Moomintroll and Little My have been seen as psychological self-portraits of the artist.
+The inseparable pair known in English translations as Thingumy and Bob were in Swedish Tofslan and Vifslan: the pet names of Tove Jansson and her theatre director lover Vivica Bandler, a subtlety lost in translation.
+Snufkin is based on Jansson's friend, the journalist and member of parliament Atos Wirtanen.

 The Moomins relate strongly to Jansson's own family – they were bohemian and lived close to nature.
-Jansson remained close to her mother until her mother's death in 1970; even after Tove had become an adult, the two often traveled together, and during her final years Signe lived with Tove part-time.
+Jansson remained close to her mother until her mother's death in 1970; even after Tove had become an adult, the two often travelled together, and during her final years Signe lived with Tove part-time.
 Moominpappa and Moominmamma are often seen as portraits of Jansson's parents.

 Other writing

 Jansson's first foray outside children's literature was Bildhuggarens dotter (Sculptor's Daughter), a semi-autobiographical novel published in 1968.
 She went on to write five more novels for adults, including Sommarboken (The Summer Book) and five collections of short stories.
 The Summer Book is the best known of her adult fiction; it describes the summer stay on an island of a young girl and her grandmother.
-The girl is modeled on her niece, Sophia Jansson; the girl's father on Sophia's father, Lars Jansson; and the grandmother on Tove's mother Signe.
-Most of her novels for adults were republished into English by the publisher NYRB classics, starting with “The Summer Book,” published on May 20th 2008.
-Since then, her novels “The True Deceiver,” “Fair Play,” and “Sun City,” along with her short story collection, “The Woman who Borrowed Memories,” have all been published and printed in English by NYRB.
+The girl is modelled on her niece, Sophia Jansson; the girl's father on Sophia's father, Lars Jansson; and the grandmother on Tove's mother Signe.
+The Summer Book was adapted into a 2024 film of the same name, starring Glenn Close as the grandmother.